5G-MAG/Tech/pages/Network_APIs/Content_Production/Content_Production_Contribution.md

 ## Newsgathering and mobile journalism: Scenario description and actors involved

 {: .note }
-TBC - Single UE / UE with DSDA (two UEs om 3GPP perspective - bonding may possible) / Cellular-bonding backpack
+TBC - Single UE / UE with DSDA (two UEs om 3GPP perspective - bonding may possible - how is the UE able  to identify that two SIMs can be used simultaneously?) / Cellular-bonding backpack

 ## Outside Broadcast: Scenario description and actors involved
 A production crew deployed in the field or at a venue is capturing and contributing (upstreaming) content to an application server located in the cloud or remote premises.